 Comparing historic house and modern hotel operations, ex-Project Manager Alexandria Blaelock reveals how:

-- What goes on in your head impacts what goes on in your home.
+- What goes on in your head affects what goes on in your home.

-- Focusing on what’s right for your family streamlines your to-do list.
+- Focusing on what’s right for your family reduces your to-do list.

 - Standardising saves you time and effort.